 It’s important to note that, due to the competitive nature of dentistry, limited places are available through Clearing, so don’t be disheartened if you can’t gain a place this way.
 Many students choose to take a gap year to reapply to dentistry next year.
 You can read more about how to do this on our Reapplying to Dentistry page.

 How do I make an application for Dentistry through Clearing?

 Applying for dentistry through Clearing is relatively straightforward.
 You can also find out more about Clearing on the UCAS website.

 - Use the UCAS search function to search for dentistry course vacancies.
 These will be snapped up fast, so the quicker you contact them the better!

 - Contact the universities you’re interested in asking them if they will accept you.

 - If the university will accept you, you then upload the details of the course under ‘Your choices’ and then ‘Add a Clearing choice’ in Track.

 If I’m thinking of applying for Dentistry through Clearing, what should I do before Results Day?

-- Make sure you have your Clearing number and UCAS Personal ID number (these can be found on your UCAS Track under ‘Your Choices’, so make a note of this beforehand), your A-Level exam results to hand, your Personal Statement and your GCSE results.
+- Make sure you have your Clearing number and UCAS Personal ID number (these can be found on your UCAS Track under ‘Your Choices’, so make a note of this beforehand), your Personal Statement and your GCSE results.
 You could print these out if necessary.

 - Bring a pen and paper to jot things down while on the phone.